XiongjunGuan/FpEnhancer/README.md

 <br>

 In addition, we also tried the form of `CodeFormer`.
 On the basis of the original `VQVAE`, a transformer is added to select the serial number of codebook.
 We use `VQFormer` to refer to it in the following text.
+> Esser P, Rombach R, Ommer B. Taming transformers for high-resolution image synthesis[C]//Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
+2021: 12873-12883.
+>
 > Zhou S, Chan K, Li C, et al. Towards robust blind face restoration with codebook lookup transformer[J].
 Advances in Neural Information Processing Systems, 2022, 35: 30599-30611.

 The overall flowchart of our new algorithm is shown as follows.